March 9, 2023

 The DGCCRF reminds us in its press release of January 27, 2023 that the investigation is continuing with the pharmacists involved.

-It should be remembered on this point that, like offering an illegal advantage, receiving such advantages is punishable by a penalty provided for in Article L. 1454-7 of the CSP, which may be accompanied by up to one year's imprisonment and a fine of 75,000 euros, as well as additional penalties such as temporary or permanent disqualification from practicing or confiscation of the proceeds of the offence.
+It should be remembered on this point that, like offering an illegal advantage, receiving such advantages is punishable by a penalty provided for in Article L. 1454-7 of the PHC, which may be accompanied by up to one year's imprisonment and a fine of 75,000 euros, as well as additional penalties such as temporary or permanent disqualification from practicing or confiscation of the proceeds of the offence.

 Law n° 93-121 of January 27, 1993 on various social measures ("DMOS") initiated the "anti-gift" system as a system for supervising benefits with the aim of moralizing relations between industrialists and healthcare professionals and preventing conflicts of interest.
 Ordinance No. 2017-49 of January 19, 2017 on benefits offered by persons manufacturing or marketing health products or services, and its implementing regulations, reformed this system as of October1, 2020.

 The system as it applies today imposes a double prohibition:

 Exceptions to this principle of double prohibition have been strictly defined by the legislator, in particular (i) the obligation to set up agreements, the content of which is set by regulation, and (ii) the terms and conditions of control of these agreements through the introduction of a dual declaration and authorizationsystemon the applicable IDAHE2 and EPS platforms.
 The granting of certain benefits and the contracting of certain agreements whose amounts exceed the thresholds set by decree is now subject to the prior authorization of the relevant professional bodies (CNOP, CNOM, etc.).